Last Updated on April 12, 2023 by Anna Baumann

 “Eat that Frog”

 I’ve talked about “Eating the Frog” before.
 Mark Twain first said it and Brian Tracy, a motivational business speaker/trainer, wrote a book about it.
-Eating the frog means doing the tuff stuff first.
+Eating the frog means doing the tough stuff first.
 It’s a fun way to think about prioritizing.
 When I walk into the office knowing I have icky conversations or sticky situations on my agenda, I tick them off my list first.
 With those frogs out of the way, I can focus on the rest of my day with a clear mind and a lighter heart.

 Make Plans